-The Wildlife Management track builds a strong foundation in managing wildlife populations and their habitats, with courses targeting key topics such as wildlife population dynamics, anatomy and physiology, habitat management principles and wildlife techniques.
-Included in this track are summer field practicum and internship requirements providing intense field experience opportunities to solidify principles students will need to understand to pursue advanced coursework in focal management areas.
+The Wildlife Management track builds a strong foundation in managing wildlife populations and their habitats while addressing modern conservation challenges.
+Coursework includes key topics such as wildlife population dynamics, anatomy and physiology, habitat management principles and wildlife techniques.
+A summer field practicum and internship requirement provide intensive field experiences and cement key principles needed to successfully advance through the program and ultimately enter the field as a professional.

 Program Details